arun1810/Data_Store/README.md

    ```sh
    git clone https://github.com/arun1810/Data_Store.git
    ```
+### Pre-request

+DataStore uses `Gson-2.2.2.jar` to convert HashMap to JSON and  JSON to HashMap. to compile and run the DataStore the Gson-2.2.2.jar should be included in the classpath.

 ## Compile And Run
 Put the DataStore.java and DataStoreSamples.java in same folder and run the following command in Command-prompt
 ### To Compile